Technology

 2. Data quality and testing discipline

-3. Cost governance and FinOps in Snowflake
+3. Cost governance and FinOps awareness

 1. Role levels and capability bands